How often do you get bored with your clothes?

 Best Ways to Attach Patches on Clothes

-Patches are usually sewn into garments or bags.
+Patches are sewn onto garments or bags.
 Sewing a patch onto a garment is a tedious process.
-It would be best to cut out the desired shape and then sew the pieces together.
-This means that the more intricate the patch, the more difficult it is to sew.
+You cut out the desired shape and then sew the pieces together.
+The more intricate the patch, the more difficult it is to sew.

 For example, if you wanted to embroider a child's name on a shirt, you'd have to cut out the letter first and then stitch it into the fabric.
 To make things easier, you could use an embroidery machine.

-An embroidery machine is a device that allows you to create designs by stitching patterns directly onto fabric.
+An embroidery machine creates designs by stitching patterns directly onto fabric.
 Some machines even allow you to add additional stitches to the plan.
-For example, you might be able to sew the child's name over the top of the initial to form a complete word.
+For example, you can sew the child's name over the initial to form a complete word.
 Another option is to purchase a pre-made patch.

 These patches are already made up and ready to go.
 The downside to buying a pre-made patch is that you'll have to sew the fabric yourself.
 However, these patches are available in various styles and colors, making them ideal for those who prefer to do the work themselves.

 Iron-on patches can be attached to various fabrics by applying heat.
-These patches have a sticky back that becomes activated when you use heat.
+Their sticky backs are activated when the heat is applied.

-Some models come with a plastic back, while others have a baking sheet to remove before using.
+Some models come with a plastic back, while others have a baking sheet to remove before use.

 Ironing on patches should be done over cotton fabric.
 Keep a cotton cloth over the patch to prevent the heat from damaging the patch.
 Press evenly with a hot iron for 20 to 30 seconds.
 Don't use iron-on patches on nylon, leather, elastic fabric, and waterproof rainwear.